dionysos4/lake-constance-obstacle-detection/mAP3D/README.md

             ` .   |     ` . |
             (3) ` +---------+ (2)

-backend is pycocotools (not original implementation, fork which is recommended by torch metrics.
-Not the faster-coco-eval fork).
+Backend is pycocotools (Not original implementation.
+It is afork which is recommended by torch metrics but not the faster-coco-eval fork).